 However, anyone with a fungal infection should ask their doctor if a baking soda bath can help relieve symptoms.

 Eczema causes dry, itchy, and inflamed patches of skin to develop on the body during flare-ups.
-These areas may be so itchy that a person scratches and breaks the skin, leaving it prone to infection and making symptoms worse.
+These areas may be so itchy that a person scratches and breaks the skin, leaving it prone to infection and worsening symptoms.

 Baking soda may help prevent eczema flare-ups or reduce symptoms in some people.
 Adding a quarter cup of baking soda to a warm bath may help soothe itchy skin.